emanuele-f/PCAPdroid/tls_decryption_new.md

 - You can use [apktool](https://ibotpeaches.github.io/Apktool) to decompile the app, lower its target SDK to 23, and rebuild it
 - You can use [VirtualXposed](https://github.com/android-hacker/VirtualXposed) to virtualize your app, making it run as it was SDK 23.
 To do so, open VirtualXposed, select "Add App" and install the target application that you want to decrypt (use the "virtualxposed" method).
 Then in PCAPdroid, select VirtualXposed as the target app for the decryption.
 Virtualization is quite unreliable, so expect crashes

 Additionally, some apps (mainly browsers) implement a custom certificate trust store, separate from the system store.
 You should check if they have an option to disable it, for example, in Firefox [you can do this](https://support.mozilla.org/en-US/questions/1304237) via `about:config`.
-If such option is not avialable, you will need to patch the app.
+If such option is not available, you will need to patch the app.

 If the client still refuses to connect, then the app may employ certificate pinning, which means that the app actively performs certificate verification against a whitelist.
 To bypass this, you either need to: